Taft School: Campus

 Taft is located on the grounds of a former hotel in Watertown, Connecticut; the school demolished the original hotel building in 1930.
 The Watertown campus began with six acres and has since grown to 226 acres.
 In 2018, Architectural Digest named Taft the most beautiful private high school campus in Connecticut.

 The school owns several homes within the Watertown Center Historic District, which is listed on the National Register of Historic Places.
 However, Taft's core campus is not part of the historic district.

+The school's early campus buildings were designed in the Collegiate Gothic style by architect Bertram Goodhue of the firm Cram, Goodhue and Ferguson, with landscape planning by Frederick Law Olmsted Jr. In 1929–1930, architect James Gamble Rogers designed Charles Phelps Taft Hall, a dormitory whose Gothic detailing closely matched Goodhue's earlier work on the campus.

+In 2002, Robert A. M. Stern designed a new dormitory that continued the campus's Collegiate Gothic vocabulary; the Yale Daily News noted that Taft chose Stern in part because they wanted to extend the red-brick Gothic style established by Goodhue and Rogers.
+In 2010, the Gund Partnership completed a $20 million renovation and expansion of the Horace Dutton Taft dining hall, adding 25000 sqft of new construction to the original 12000 sqft space; the project received LEED Gold certification.

+In November 2025, the school announced a $66 million plan to construct two new all-freshman dorms, each housing 68 students and 5 faculty, which will allow the school to continue to "meet demand" from boarding applicants.
+As of the 2026, these dorms are expected to be completed and open for the 2028-29 fall semester.

+Academics

+In 1964, headmaster John Esty established the Independent Studies Program, which The Boston Globe described as "the first of its kind in the nation"; the program allows seniors to pursue a self-directed research project in any field while being excused from some regular coursework.

 Finances

 Endowment and expenses

 Taft's financial endowment stood at $299.6 million as of June 30, 2023.
 In its Internal Revenue Service filings for the 2021–22 school year, Taft reported total assets of $447.9 million, net assets of $382.3 million, investment holdings of $283.8 million, and cash holdings of $24.1 million.
 Taft also reported $49.2 million in program service expenses and $10.4 million in grants (primarily student financial aid).